AdobeDocs/workfront.en/help/resource-mgmt/workload-balancer/share-link-for-workload-balancer.md

 description: You can share the Workload Balancer with other users who might not have the Resourcing area available to them.
 For information about using the Workload Balancer, see Navigate the Workload Balancer.
 ---

-# Share the `Workload Balancer` with a link
+# Share the Workload Balancer with a link

-You can share the `Workload Balancer` with other users who might not have the Resourcing area available to them.
-For information about using the `Workload Balancer`, see [Navigate the Workload Balancer](../../resource-mgmt/workload-balancer/navigate-the-workload-balancer.md).
+You can share the Workload Balancer with other users who might not have the Resourcing area available to them.
+For information about using the Workload Balancer, see [Navigate the Workload Balancer](../../resource-mgmt/workload-balancer/navigate-the-workload-balancer.md).

 ## Access requirements